-DFPS has reached out to all DFPS Kinship/Foster to Adopt Homes, families involved with FBSS, Child Placing Agencies (CPA) and General Residential Operations (GRO).
+DFPS has reached out to all DFPS Kinship/Foster to Adopt Homes, families involved with Family-Based Safety Services (FBSS), Child Placing Agencies (CPA) and General Residential Operations (GRO).
 DFPS is aware of no GROs or Residential Treatment Centers (RTCs) that needed to evacuate due the storm.
 On Thursday, Girl's Haven, which is a GRO, was unable to get folks in or out of their facility due to flooded roads.
 They were not required to evacuate and remained safe with water and power.
 Staff checked with them this morning and they reported they are fine.
 There have been foster families who have left their homes throughout the areas.

-CPS has been reaching out to staff and families since Thursday morning and will continue to attempt to contact those who have not yet responded in the following areas:
+Child protective Services (CPS) has been reaching out to staff and families since Thursday morning and will continue to attempt to contact those who have not yet responded in the following areas: